thomasesmith/vw-car-net-api/README.md

   }
 }
 ````
->You can also JUST honk the horn, by changing "lights" to "false" (no quotation marks) in your submitted JSON payload, or you can JUST flash the lights, by changing "horn" to "false" (no quotation marks).
+>You can also JUST honk the horn, by changing the JSON to `"lights": false`, or you can JUST flash the lights by changing the JSON to `"horn": false`.

 ### Stop Charging
 #### Request